Electro (Marvel Comics): Publication history

 The Max Dillon incarnation of Electro was created by Stan Lee and Steve Ditko, and first appeared in The Amazing Spider-Man #9 (Feb.
 1964).
 The character is also known as the member of the Frightful Four battling the Fantastic Four.
 He is also the first major Marvel villain to be written in publication history as battling Daredevil, even being the founder and leader of the supervillain team that oppose him, the Emissaries of Evil.

-The second incarnation of Electro, Francine Frye, was created by Dan Slott and Humberto Ramos, and first appeared in The Amazing Spider-Man vol. 3 #2 (July 2014), though she did not become Electro until The Amazing Spider-Man vol. 4 #17 (October 2016).
+The second incarnation of Electro, Francine Frye, was created by Dan Slott, Humberto Ramos, and R.B.
+Silva, and first appeared in The Amazing Spider-Man vol. 3 #2 (July 2014) by Slott and Ramos, though she did not become Electro until The Amazing Spider-Man vol. 4 #17 (October 2016) by Slott and Silva.